sulonen/awesomecouponapi/README.md

 ## Code Challenge
-Build Awesome Coupons RESTful API that can Create/Read/Update/Delete coupon data.
+Build Awesome Coupons RESTful JSON API that can Create/Read/Update/Delete coupon data.
 Feel free to use any programming language and/or framework.

 ### Things we are looking for